Online Nurse-Midwifery Programs

 CNM Certification, Salary, and Career Outlook

 Certified nurse-midwives (CNMs) may work in primary care clinics, OB/GYN clinics, birthing centers, hospitals, and in home-birth situations.
-Many nurse-midwives deliver babies in birthing centers, in homes, or at hospitals, with hospitals being the most frequent birthing location at 94 percent (American College of Nurse-Midwives).
+Many nurse-midwives deliver babies in birthing centers, homes, or hospitals, with hospitals being the most frequent birthing location at 94 percent (American College of Nurse-Midwives).
 To become certified, nurse-midwives must pass the certified nurse-midwifery exam offered through the American Midwifery Certification Board (AMCB).